microverseinc/ror-social-scaffold/README.md

 # About

 > This is a social media app where you can create posts, add other users as friends, and make comments or like another post.
 The main purpose of this project was to build advanced associations, scopes for faster queries, and model methods.
+Some additional features have been added to the project for learning purposes, such as sign up with a Google account, email confirmation and welcome email messages.

 What you can do on the app:
 - Sign up and Log in